Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 Oh my God.

-I exit the bathroom and all I can do is look at Glen and offer a vague nod.
+I exit the bathroom and all I can do is look at him and offer a vague nod.
 He takes a big breath, so do I.

 It feels different this time.

-Last time, we were ready, but today, we’re caught off guard.
-Wasn’t it just last week that I said to Glen, ‘Should we try again in 6 months time?’
+Last time, we were ready, but today, we're caught off guard.
+Wasn’t it just last week that I said, ‘Should we try again in 6 months time?'